 The June (1936) we arrived back in Springfield, Adele finished her training at C.B.I. and took up full-time editorial work in the Sunday School Literature Department of the Gospel Publishing House.
 Suzanne was now attending C.B.I., with Roswell shortly to follow.
-David was attending to the Company of the tending a local Junior High School.
+David was attending a local Junior High School.